desiredState/dStf/README.md

 Create a `Programmatic access` IAM user and access keys with `AdministratorAccess` role permissions for Terraform in AWS.

-#### {dev,prod}-secrets.tfvars
+#### {dev,test,prod}-secrets.tfvars

-To keep any secrets out of source control you'll need create a `dev-secrets.tfvars` and a `prod-secrets.tfvars` file in the root directory of your Terraform repo with the following content (adjusting as necessary for the given account).
+To keep any secrets out of source control you'll need create a `dev-secrets.tfvars`, `test-secrets.tfvars` and a `prod-secrets.tfvars` file in the root directory of your Terraform repo with the following content (adjusting as necessary for the given account).

 ```yaml
 # KEEP THIS FILE SECRET!